manishgupta739/manishgupta739/README.md

 When I'm away from VS Code and my pharmacy textbooks, my operating system runs on a different set of tasks:

 *   📊 **Technical Analysis:** Trading the intraday markets by testing and refining 9 EMA and 21 EMA crossover strategies.
-*   🍳 **Culinary Speedruns:** Mastering quick Indian vegetarian cooking—always down for a fast plate of bhunji sevaiyan upma.
 *   🎬 **Cinephile:** Unwinding with Bollywood hits, South Indian feature cinema, and brilliant family short films.
-*   📋 **Life Admin:** Balancing time at home with my brother and dad, tutoring foundational English, maintaining a flawless post-smoothing hair care routine (sulfate-free only!), and navigating the occasional FSSAI Form A renewal for the local food establishment.

 ---
 *Let's connect and build something impactful!*